snydercreative/snydercreative.github.io/README.md

 ## Current Sites (past year)

 ### 100% me
-The following sites are 100% me, from planning and design to implementation.
+The following sites and apps are 100% me, from planning and design to implementation.
+Note: I also have Sketch mockups for iPhone apps I currently have under development, which are available upon request.

 #### [UOPlanner](http://uoplanner.com)
 * UOPlanner is a character planning website for the game Ultima Online.
 This is a MEAN application.
 All code is public.